 A medieval friar followed a certain kind of lifestyle which was based on the concept of penance as laid down in the Gospel and travelled to spread the word of God.
 Various orders of friars existed during the medieval times.

 A medieval friar wandered from place to place delivering sermons and begging alms.
 Due to this culture of begging and life of extreme poverty, friars were also called mendicant orders.
 A medieval friar was not allowed to beg for cash and was forbidden to accept donations during preaching.
 Thus they would only accept food and clothing.

 Since a medieval friar travelled from place to place, he did not have any set daily routine.
 Usually, the Apostolic Colleges sent the friars to specific location.

 Among the essential elements of a medieval friar’s life included teaching religion and music to children, visits to the sick and the elderly, writing letters and reports about their mission, and indulging in prayers.

 A medieval friar enjoyed a unique status in the hierarchy of the Church.
 Of course, he did not receive material rewards like the higher officials of the church but he was considered exempt from the jurisdiction of the bishops on missions to the far flung corners of the world.
 Some of these major and important mendicant orders included Franciscans and Dominicans.

-This article on medieval Friars was written to give you an overall understanding of the life of a Medieval Friar, it is written in a simple and easy to read style, of you enjoyed reading about Medieval Friars we have although similar articles on medieval clergy, please look at the links at the end of this Medieval Friars page that will take you to other important pages about the medieval clergy.
+This article on medieval Friars was written to give you an overall understanding of the life of a Medieval Friar, it is written in a simple and easy to read style, of you enjoyed reading about Medieval Friars we have although similar articles on medieval clergy.